 Use a tuner every time.
 Being out of tune makes beginners think they “sound bad,” when the guitar is literally the problem.

 Pick two chords.
-That’s it.
+That is it.
 Switch slowly.
 Make them clean.
 Keep your wrist relaxed.
 If you mess up, reset and keep going.

 Strum those two chords with a steady rhythm.
 Slow is fine.
-If you can keep rhythm, you’re already winning.
+If you can keep rhythm, you are already winning.

 The blunt truth: quitting is usually a planning problem

-People quit when they don’t know what to do next.
-If you remove that uncertainty, guitar becomes manageable.
-And once it’s manageable, it becomes fun.
+People quit when they do not know what to do next.
+Remove that uncertainty and guitar becomes manageable.
+Once it is manageable, it becomes fun.